Compliance Training and Communications

 Continually Enhancing and Sustaining an Ethical and Compliant Culture at Astellas

 Astellas leaders and managers are critical to the effective promotion and protection of the Astellas core values of integrity, ethics and compliance within their teams.
-In fiscal 2018, Ethics & Compliance function deployed workshops to leaders and managers dedicated to providing insight into key ethical concepts that impact decision-making and the practical tools leaders and managers can use, as well as help their teams use, to support ethical decision-making.
-Employees who participated received four months of follow-up ethics-related materials to reinforce the concepts learned in the workshop.Close
+Ethics & Compliance works closely with the business to engage in various initiatives designed to continually enhance and sustain an ethical and compliant culture at Astellas.
+This includes an ethical decision-making initiative with leader and manager workshops dedicated to providing insight into key ethical concepts that impact decision-making and the practical tools leaders and managers can use, as well as help their teams use, to support ethical decision-making.

 Compliance Risk Assessments